Spin

 • Bosons have spin of 0,1,2,…. called integer spin and are assumed to be force carriers.
 They obey Bose-Einstein statistics.

-Spin can be seen as the quantum mechanics notation for the Pauli exclusion principle.
+Spin is the quantum mechanics notation for the Pauli exclusion principle.
 If a spin quantum number is 1/2, 3/2, and so on, then the Pauli exclusion principle states spatial restrictions for fermions, and when the spin is 1, 2,… and so, these restrictions are not applicable, as in the case of bosons.

-It will be clarified that spin in an electron in the outer shell of an atom induces spinor behavior, while spin in a naked neutrino is responsible for asymmetry in chirality, preferable being left handed.
-Both phenomena interrelate with the wave/particle duality of neutrinos and photons.
+The spin of an electron in the outer shell of an atom leads to spinor behavior, while the spin of a neutrino without its partner is responsible for left-handed chirality asymmetry.
+Both of these phenomena are related to the wave/particle behavior of neutrinos and photons.